EnTT 3.15.0

 }

 Handlers for the different events are created internally on the fly.
-It's not required to specify in advance the full list of accepted events.
+It is not required to specify in advance the full list of accepted events.

 Moreover, whenever an event is published, an emitter also passes a reference to itself to its listeners.